 You are responsible for renewing your virtual parking permit before it expires.

 Please also note that:

-- the information that is provided on the application form may be passed onto third parties by the council in line with the Data Protection Act 1998 (as amended) in order to help prevent fraud.
+- we may pass the information you provide on the application form to third parties in line with the Data Protection Act 1998 (as amended) to help prevent fraud.

-- submission of the permit application form is confirmation that you agree to its terms and conditions of use.
+- submitting the permit application form confirms that you agree to its terms and conditions of use.